DLR-AMR/t8code/README.md

 - Hierarchical search in the mesh

-t8code uses space-filling curves (SFCs) to manage the adaptive refinement and efficiently.
+t8code uses space-filling curves (SFCs) to manage the adaptive refinement and efficiently store the mesh elements and associated data.
 A modular approach makes it possible to exchange the underlying SFC without changing the high-level algorithms.
 Thus, we can use and compare different refinement schemes and users can implement their own refinement rules if so desired.